GavinTheArchitect/CODENAME_AETHERIUS/README.md

 ## Overview

-**Project ShatterPoint** is an AI-driven framework designed to discover a system's critical vulnerability—its "ShatterPoint."
+**AETHERIUS** is an AI-driven framework designed to discover a system's critical vulnerability: its "ShatterPoint."

 It's an AI mentor that blends offensive strategy with automated defensive playbook generation through a conversational core.

 This platform simulates, executes, and analyzes cybersecurity scenarios from both offensive (red team) and defensive (blue team) perspectives, all orchestrated by a central AI.
 It's not just a tool; it's a strategic system that embodies a complete security philosophy.